-Responsibilites for the four core themes
+Responsibilites for the core themes

 As a school governor you can make a real difference to the whole school community.

-Each of the four core themes can be accessed in detail through the website but here are some possible examples of where a governor responsibility may support a Healthy Schools issue.
+Each of the core themes can be accessed in detail through the website but here are some possible examples of where a governor responsibility may support a Healthy Schools issue.